 To up your intake of fibre say hello to your new best friends, veggies.
 If you don’t already eat them you should do because vegetables are full of essential nutrients and a great source of fibre.

 If you thought that the only thing fiber did was to keep you fuller for longer, you’d be wrong.
 Studies also show that fibre has a regulatory effect on blood glucose, and starchy foods that have a higher fibre content are associated with a lesser insulin response (16).
 Properly controlling blood glucose and insulin is imperative for weight loss.

 UK Government guidelines published in July 2015 say that your dietary fibre intake should be 30g a day.
 The problem is that most folk rely on processed and pre-packed foods, resulting in them eating far less than the recommended 30 grams a day.

-For weight loss I’d recommend eating as much as 40 grams of fiber every day.
+For weight loss I’d recommend eating as much as 40 grams of fibre every day.

 The different types of fiber: soluble, insoluble and more

 Fiber isn’t technically a food for humans; rather it’s a part of a plant that our bodies cannot properly digest, nontheless you definately need to include a good amount into your diet plan.